Introduction: the concept of state aid

 - an intervention by the state or through state resources regardless of its form;

-- that has or may distort competition; and
+- that which has or may distort competition; and

-- that is likely to affect trade between EU member states.
+- that which is likely to affect trade between EU member states.

-As the definition of state aid raises many questions in individual cases, the European Commission, who is in charge of ensuring that state aid complies with EU rules, in May 2016 published a Notice on the notion of state aid.1 The Notice forms part of the Commission's State Aid Modernisation initiative that was launched in 2012.
+As the definition of state aid raises many questions in individual cases, the European Commission, who is in charge of ensuring that state aid complies with EU rules, published a Notice on the notion of state aid in May 2016 (the Notice).1 The Notice forms part of the Commission’s State Aid Modernisation initiative that was launched in 2012.
 The overriding goal the Commission aims to achieve with the Notice and its other instruments is to provide guidance and legal certainty for companies and to focus its resources on the most problematic cases with the largest impact on the EU single market.
-The Notice on the notion of state aid provides general guidance on all aspects of the definition of state aid by summarising the Commission's decisional practice and the case law of the European courts.
+The Notice on the notion of state aid provides general guidance on all aspects of the definition of state aid by summarising the Commission’s decisional practice and the case law of the European courts.